 The two of my favorite features of the hotel are the cave-like entrance and the view over the infinity pool.
 Take your time to walk around the property and enjoy the views.

 7.30 AM The Lion Rock Climb

-Have a good breakfast at the hotel before heading out for a hike up the Lion Rock.
-The ancient rock-fortress is the main reason tourists travel to Sigiriya, and, boy, there are thousands of them coming every day.
-Given that the staircase leading to the plateau is not very wide, you might even encounter traffic jams on the way up.
+Have a good breakfast at the hotel before heading out to climb the Lion Rock, one of the places Sri Lanka is most famous for.
+The ancient rock-fortress is one of the main places to visit in Sigiriya, and there are thousands of tourists coming every day.
+Given that the staircase leading to the plateau is not wide, you might encounter traffic jams on the way up.

 The hike up and down will take approximately three hours.
 Less if you are in good shape and start early, before the crowds arrive.

 A few minutes-drive away from the Lion Rock is Sigiriya town with its many touristy restaurants where you can have a meal after hiking.
 We had a good lunch of rice and curry at Chooti Restaurant.
 There are plenty of restaurants on the street right next to the one we chose.
 All of them have more or less similar menus and prices.

 14.30 PM — Elephant Safari in Minneriya or Kaudulla National Park

 Jeep safari in Kaudulla National Park was the first time in eight years I spent in Sri Lanka (on and off) that I saw a herd of over a hundred elephants in the wild, and it was mind-blowing!

 You can watch elephants in many parks around Sri Lanka: from Udawalawe to Yala to Kaudulla.
 Safari is the best way to see these majestic animals without bothering or hurting them.
 It is a widespread practice in Sri Lanka to ride elephants.
 Please, avoid it at all costs.